Hacknock/leadyou/public/md/how-to-use-generator.md

 # How to use README Generator

 To reduce the cost of developers to fill out a README with all the necessary information, we are developing the README Generator that fetches your repository information and creates a README automatically.
-You can generate README.md with the necessary information by following 3 steps.
+You can generate README.md with the necessary information by following five steps.

 1. Access to README Generator
 2. Put your public repository URL and check "Auto Fill"